Board of Directors - Directors

 Director

 Kathy has been heavily involved in volunteerism at the Club.
 She is a former Board Member and Secretary—serving from1991 to 2001, during which time the Club sent multiple athletes to national, world, and Olympic championships.
 Kathy represented DSC at Detroit Metro Council and served as Marketing and Publicity Chair of the LOC for the 1994 U.S. Figure Skating Championships.
 She has also held key LOC positions at such events as Skate America, a Junior Grand Prix, and two U.S. Synchronized Skating Championships.
-Additionally, Kathy has volunteered for Skate Detroit in registration and judges’ hospitality.
+Additionally, Kathy has volunteered for Skate Detroit in registration and judges’ hospitality and most recently as Co-Chair.
 Notably, Kathy and her husband, Roger (who works as an attorney), worked closely with the club to secure its 501(c)(3) designation prompting other clubs to do the same.
 The 1994 USFS Championships LOC was also designated a 501(c)(3), which gave the club funds for the lobby, offices, and C rink.
 As a result of their service and continued dedication to DSC, Kathy and Roger were designated Life Members in 2022.

 Kathy is thrilled to have this opportunity to continue to serve, give back to the Club, and help it pursue its mission and vision—both as a business and as a safe and inclusive space that enables all ice sport participants to achieve their goals.
 Her experience and leadership will bring added depth and perspective if elected to serve on the DSC Board of Directors.

 Kathy holds a BS from Wayne State University and a MA from Oakland University.
-She lives with her husband (and dog Lulu) in West Bloomfield and Naples, Florida.
+She lives with her husband (and dog Pepper) in West Bloomfield and Naples, Florida.

 Matthew Mason